Aliases for PRKACA Gene

 GeneCards Summary for PRKACA Gene

 PRKACA (Protein Kinase CAMP-Activated Catalytic Subunit Alpha) is a Protein Coding gene.
 Diseases associated with PRKACA include Pigmented Nodular Adrenocortical Disease, Primary, 4 and Hepatocellular Fibrolamellar Carcinoma.
-Among its related pathways are Dopamine metabolism and Interleukin-3, 5 and GM-CSF signaling.
+Among its related pathways are RET signaling and DAG and IP3 signaling.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is PRKACB.

 UniProtKB/Swiss-Prot for PRKACA Gene